Regulatory changes are coming to national livestock traceability in Canada.

 In 2006, federal, provincial and territorial ministers of agriculture announced the need to develop a national agriculture and food traceability system, starting with livestock and poultry.
 An industry-government advisory committee was created to discuss the design and implementation of the proposed traceability system.

 Newsletters developed by the Regulatory Implementation Committee are posted below.
 These updates provide details about the changes and why they are needed.
-It is expected that additional Newsletters will be circulated before the publication of the proposed regulations in Part I of the Canada Gazette scheduled in fall 2018.
+It is expected that additional Newsletters will be circulated before the publication of the proposed regulations in Part I of the Canada Gazette scheduled in spring 2019.